omseeth/omseeth.github.io/_posts/2024-10-17-llms_syntactic_research.md

 {% include figure.liquid loading="eager" path="assets/img/using_llms/P_ger.png" class="img-fluid mx-auto d-block" width="80%" %}

+I would like to thank Martin Salzmann for providing me with the materials and experimental data from Salzmann et al. (2022).

 ## Bibliography

 Adger, D., Drummond, A., Hall, D., and van urk, C. (2017).
 Is there condition c reconstruction?
 In Lamont, A. and Tetzloff, K., editors, Nels 47: Proceedings of the forty-seventh annual meeting of the North East Linguistic Society, volume 1, pages 21–30.
 GLSA.